Louis Aldrich: With Rose Eytinge

+In the season of 1892–93, he played General Colgate in Augustus Thomas's war drama Surrender, under the management of Charles Frohman, the cast including Rose Eytinge, Maude Banks, W. H. Crompton, Burr Mcintosh, and Harry Woodruff.
+He subsequently appeared in Her Atonement and other plays, with occasional returns to his popular success My Partner.

 In 1893 he appeared in "The Senator" at the Grand Opera House in New Bedford, Massachusetts.

 Actors' Fund of America

 In 1897, he became the president of the Actors' Fund of America, a position he remained in until the year of his death, 1901, in Kennebunkport, Maine.